Haswel Mwai Chitete (second from right)

 Canon John Collins

-Canon John Collins, who served at St Paul’s Cathedral for 33 years, was the catalyst for several of Britain’s most significant post-war social movements.
+Canon John Collins, who served at St Paul’s Cathedral in London for 33 years, was the catalyst for several of Britain’s most significant post-war social movements.
 He is best known for his work in creating the Campaign for Nuclear Disarmament, Christian Action and the Anti Apartheid Movement.

 Canon Collins visited South Africa for the first time in 1954.
 In response to the Treason Trial and the apartheid government’s increasingly repressive regime, Collins established the Defence and Aid Fund to pay activists’ legal expenses and care for their families.
 His initiative soon became an international network, secretly channelling legal aid to activists including Nelson Mandela and Walter Sisulu.